goofy2k/ESP32_faust2api/README.md

 	- changing Dsp parameters like ADRS, waveTravel etc arrive OK AND !!! result into changes in the sound.
 	- it looks like Dsp processing goes on more or less OK
    	- moving the audio task to CPU 1 helps!
 Current status:  Audio: CPU 1,  MIDI (off?)
 CPU 1	, WIFI CPU 1,  MQTT CPU 1
 	- move WiFi to core 0: Current status:  Audio: CPU 1,  MIDI (off?)
-CPU 1	, WIFI CPU 0,  MQTT CPU 1
+CPU 1	, WIFI CPU 0,  MQTT CPU 1  better??
+	- switch to other dsp (elecGuitarMidi)